venkat1017/GoogleCustomTabs/README.md

 Chrome Custom Tabs allow an app to customize how Chrome looks and feels.
 An app can change things like:

-for more on GoogleCustomTabs refer : https://developer.chrome.com/multidevice/android/customtab.
+For more on GoogleCustomTabs refer : https://developer.chrome.com/multidevice/android/customtab.

-The GoogleCustomTabs can be customsed more..We will soon update the repo with same expalantion can be found [here](http://www.androidxu.com/2016/12/android-building-simple-in-app-browser.html)
+The GoogleCustomTabs can be customsed more..

+We will soon update the repo with same expalantion can be found [here](http://www.androidxu.com/2016/12/android-building-simple-in-app-browser.html)